 Book chapters: Book chapters (see Fair Use Guidelines below) may be scanned and uploaded to Canvas by library staff for you.
 You may link to chapters of ebooks owned by the library as well.
 Professors may drop off print materials to be scanned and posted in their Canvas courses after filling out the form.
 They may also ask for online materials to be linked from their Canvas courses.
 View the direct links policy here.

-For more information about course materials in Canvas, please contact Laurie Phillips, Associate Dean, at 864-7833 or email@example.com.
+For more information about course materials in Canvas, please contact Laurie Phillips, Interim Dean, at 864-7833 or email@example.com.

 On Physical Reserve in the Library